 How things work at Cabarrus Pets Society

 Cabarrus Pets Society is staffed by volunteers who have a passion for helping animals.
-Each of our animals receives medical screening, temperament testing, vaccinations, and spay/neuter through our local veterinarians and our own medical staff at our Kannapolis location.
+Each of our animals receives medical screening, temperament testing, vaccinations, and spay/neuter through our local veterinarians and our own medical staff .
 All of our animals live with foster families while we search for their perfect home with their forever families.
 The foster families bring the animals to our various events through out the year.
 The first step in the adoption process is to fill out an online adoption application.
 It's free to fill one out.

-Our community foster program provides a way for good Samaritans who have found a pet, or pet owners who need to give up their pets to become "one time" foster parents.
+Our community foster program provides a way for people who have found a pet, or pet owners who need to re-home their pets to become "one time" foster parents.
 If you have found a stray or have a family pet you need to find a new home for, you can be its foster parent with our help.

 If it is a stray, you must notify animal control in your county to let them know you have found the dog.
-Also, post on "lost and found pets" social media pages, bring the dog to a vet to be scanned for a microchip, post flyers in your area, and look on petfinder.com or craigslist.com to see if anyone is looking for the dog or cat.
+You should also post on "lost and found pets" social media pages, bring the animal to a vet to be scanned for a microchip, post flyers in your area, and look on petfinder.com or craigslist.com to see if anyone is looking for the dog or cat.
 Don't post photos or give full details and require that people provide proof of ownership to claim the pet.